isaacs/tshy/README.md

 So: **as a package author, you cannot safely rely on there being exactly one copy of your library loaded at run-time.**

 This doesn't mean you shouldn't care about it.
-It mean that you _should_ take it into consideration always, whether you are using a hybrid build or not.
+It means that you _should_ take it into consideration always, whether you are using a hybrid build or not.